DataDog/documentation/content/en/serverless/guide/azure_app_service_linux_sidecar.md

 ### Integrate the Datadog tracer

-1. Adding the following lines to the Dockerfile for your main application.
+1. Add the following lines to the Dockerfile for your main application:

    {{< programming-lang-wrapper langs="dotnet" >}}
 {{< programming-lang lang="dotnet" >}}